pro-utkarshM/termiView/USAGE.md

-  --start-frame <num>    Start processing frames from this number (0-indexed) --end-frame <num>      End processing frames at this number (inclusive, -1 for end) --output-frame-pattern <pattern> Save processed frames to files using a pattern (e.g., "frame_%%04d.png")
+  --start-frame <num>    Start processing frames from this number (0-indexed) --end-frame <num>      End processing frames at this number (inclusive, -1 for end) --output-frame-pattern <pattern> Save processed frames to files using a pattern (e.g., "frame_%%04d.png") --temporal-filter <type>   Apply a temporal filter to video frames (e.g., "average") --temporal-filter-size <num> Number of frames for the temporal filter (default: 3)
 ```

 ### Examples